Seismic Wavefield Reconstruction based on Compressed Sensing using Data-Driven Reduced-Order Model: Numerical experiment

 The dataset was generated by many calculations with different conditions.
+The length of the calculated waveform was 40.96~s, and the sampling frequency was 100~Hz.
 Calculations were conducted with $m=1008$ parameter sets.
 The location of the seismic source, the propagation velocities of the P and S waves in each layer ($V_{{\rm P}i}$ and $V_{{\rm S}i}$, where $i=1,2,3$), and the thickness of each layer $h_i$ were changed randomly, and other parameters were fixed.
+Therefore, the source mechanism was fixed in the generation of training data to simplify the problem, and thus, the constructed ROM cannot reproduce the influence of the source mechanism that dramatically changes the character of the wavefield.
+This problem can be avoided by including the source mechanism as an additional parameter when generating the training data.
+In that case, the required training data and rank of the model are considered to increase.
 The variation in the locations of the seismic sources was according to the uniform distribution in the range of $\pm5$~km in each direction from the center location of the hypocentral region, as described in Section~\ref{sec:prob}.
-The stochastic variables $V_\mathrm{Pi}$, $V_\mathrm{Si}$, $h_i$ varied in accordance with a multivariate normal distribution having a diagonal covariance matrix.
+The stochastic variables $V_\mathrm{Pi}$, $V_\mathrm{Si}$, $h_i$ varied in accordance with a multivariate normal distribution that has a diagonal covariance matrix.
 The average of each parameter was shown in Table~\ref{tab:ModelParam}, and the standard deviation was 10\% of values of each parameter.
+Here, the average value of the subsurface model parameter is based on the subsurface structure model of the Japan Integrated Velocity Structure Model by \cite{koketsu2008progress,koketsu2012japan}.

 The waveforms observed at each point are obtained as Fourier spectra.
 It has 205 frequency components for each three spatial directions (NS, EW, UD).
 Hence, the measurement data at each point have $s=1230$ components considering each frequency component consisting of the real and imaginary parts.
 The waveform data for each parameter set at the grid points and the available observation sites were shaped into column vectors $\mathbf{x}\in\mathbb{R}^{(s\times n_x)\times1}$ and $\mathbf{y}\in\mathbb{R}^{(s\times n_y)\times1}$, respectively.
 The structure of the data vectors is $\mathbf{x}=\left[\mathbf{\xi}_1^1\,\,\mathbf{\xi}_2^1\,\cdots\,\mathbf{\xi}_n^1\,\cdots\,\mathbf{\xi}_1^s\,\,\mathbf{\xi}_2^s\,\cdots\,\mathbf{\xi}_n^s\right]^{\mathsf T}$ and $\mathbf{y}=\left[\mathbf{\eta}_1^1\,\,\mathbf{\eta}_2^1\,\,\cdots\,\mathbf{\eta}_n^1\,\cdots\,\mathbf{\eta}_1^s\,\,\mathbf{\eta}_2^s\,\,\cdots\,\mathbf{\eta}_n^s\right]^{\mathsf T}$, where $\xi$ and $\eta$ are the real or imaginary parts of a certain frequency of Fourier spectra obtained at a certain point.
 The data matrices for the grid points $\mathbf{X}=\left[\mathbf{x}_1\,\,\mathbf{x}_2\,\cdots\,\mathbf{x}_m\right]$ and the available observation sites $\mathbf{Y}=\left[\mathbf{y}_1\,\,\mathbf{y}_2\,\cdots\,\mathbf{y}_m\right]$ were constructed.